lonepinemall/timeshift/README.md

 # timeshift

-This is Discord bot, that changes regions of voice servers accordingly to time.
+This is Discord bot.
+It's change a regions of voice servers accordingly to time zones.
 Requires node.js v>12.0